dannuzak/My-digital-CV/README.md

 - I am a creative frontend developer with a background in project management and administration
 - I aim to contribute with a good balance between structure, productivity, solution-oriented mindset, flexibility and creativity
-- I have a strong interest in UI/UX design and fullstack development
+- I enjoy learning about UI/UX design and fullstack development
 - Open to relocation, currently based in Gothenburg, Sweden
 <br><br>